Ask Bob: Should My Business Be an S Corporation? 6 Myths and Facts

 Answer: A good CPA can help you figure this out.
 Every situation is unique.
 You can perform Google searches on “should my business be an S corp” all day long.
 But there’s no substitute for sitting down with a CPA firm that works with small businesses.
 For example, we’ve helped S corp owners uncover additional savings like this scenario:

 A single owner of an S corp home contractor takes a $50,000 salary from his business.
 His S corp also pays for his health insurance which is $15,000 a year.
 On the owner’s personal W2, he shows that $15,000 as income – but no tax is taken out.
 Then, that $15,000 can be deducted on the owner’s corporate return since the company is paying for it.
+It will also be deducted on his personal return, offsetting his salary.

 If you’re wondering “should my business be an S corp” – you’ve come to the right place.
 Our team of CPAs have helped hundreds of small business owners answer the exact same question.